 In 1998, Patrick and David moved to Santa Fe, New Mexico, and the workshop moved to the delightful Sunrise Springs Inn and Retreat, which remained its home for many years.
 The annual concert performances are held in one of excellent downtown locations in Santa Fe.
-A new Winter Weekend Masterclass has started.
-The camp has grown from six to about 50 at a recent workshop.
+A new Winter Weekend Workshop has been added, offering at least 5 workshop choices, along with a workshop in St Edmund Hall, Oxford University, UK.
+We have grown from six to about 62 at a recent workshop.
 Kammermusik is unusual.
 There are plenty of camps and workshops for young players, but few for adults.
 Our adults range from 18 to 95+!

 As the workshop grew, so did the organization.
 Patrick Berry ran the workshop single-handedly for many years.
 Volunteers from the membership started to help him, then finally in 2004 we set up a new non-profit corporation in New Mexico to ensure that it would be self-perpetuating.
 Keith Bowen was President and the chief executive from 2004 to 2015, while Patrick is an Honorary Board Member.
 We had great celebrations in 2005 for the tenth Workshop.
 An active Board guides the officers and ensures that the interests of both local and far distant musicians are catered for.
 Will Buss became the President in 2015 and the Board expressed its great thanks for Keith’s many years of fine service in leading the organization.

-In 2003 we began a new venture, the masterclass weekend, in which we engaged a distinguished musician to coach us through a major work or works and come to a deeper understanding of the genre.
-So far we have had:
+In 2003 we began a new venture, the winter masterclass weekend, in which we engaged a distinguished musician to coach us through a major work or works and come to a deeper understanding of the genre.
+These weekends included such works and esteemed coaches as:

 - the Mozart musicologist Dan Leeson on the Mozart Serenade in Bb, “Gran Partitta”